 - all windows and doors are closed

-- the tyre pressures are correct, the tyres are the correct sort and in good condition
+- the tyre pressures are correct, and the tyres are in good condition

 - any fuel supplies, such as liquid gas cylinders, are secured and turned off.

-When you’re uncoupling the trailer, lower the jockey wheel and corner steadies then disconnect all the connections.
+When you’re uncoupling the trailer, firstly apply the trailer parking brake before lowering the jockey wheel and corner steadies then disconnect all the connections.

 Driving with a trailer or caravan